ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 #### \p macro: properties

+Every character in Unicode has a lot of properties.
+They describe what *category* the character belongs to, contain miscellaneous information about it.

+For instance, if a character has `Letter` property, it means that the character belongs to an alphabet (of any language).

+And `Number` property means that it’s a digit: maybe Arabic or Chinese, and so on.

 The  `\p`  macro can be used in any regular expression using the `/u` option to match the characters to which the Unicode standard assigns the specified [Unicode property](https://en.wikipedia.org/wiki/Unicode_character_property).

+For instance, `\p{Letter}` denotes a letter in any of language.
+We can also use `\p{L}`, as `L` is an alias of Letter.
+There are shorter aliases for almost every property.

 For example: